What is Pelvic Floor Physiotherapy?

 Our women’s health physiotherapists take the time to ensure you are given a personalised approach to treatment and to ensure you are fully comfortable and gain the most from your treatments with Advantage Healthcare & Physiotherapy.
 They are experts in treating a wide range of conditions from incontinence, pelvic pains, post surgical intervention, prenatal and postnatal pains as well as any general muscular ache associated with pregnancy or childbirth.
 They will give you a thorough assessment to identify what may be the issue, give you advice and treat the issue.

-Women’s health physio is for women of all ages experiencing symptoms, incontinence or pain in the pelvic girdle.
+Pelvic floor physio is for women of all ages experiencing symptoms, incontinence or pain in the pelvic girdle.
 Urinary incontinence is surprisingly more common than you might expect with one third of all adult women experiencing some leakage of urine at least once a week(1).
-Child birth can be quite traumatic on the pelvic floor causing stretching or even tears in muscles, ligaments and potentially even nerve damage.
+Childbirth can be quite traumatic on the pelvic floor causing stretching or even tears in muscles, ligaments and potentially even nerve damage.
 Not to mention the stress on the body of carrying a growing baby around everywhere you go.

 With the appropriate women’s physio treatments these conditions can be treated.
 Read below for more information on our women’s health physiotherapy services and conditions that we treat.